Black Friday Offer 🔥 Use code BLKFRI at checkout to get 15% OFF on orders above €60!

 void loop() {

-if (myCodeCell.Run(10)) {
+if (myCodeCell.Run(10)) { // Run at 10 Hz

 myCodeCell.Motion_RotationRead(Roll, Pitch, Yaw);

-// Convert the pitch angle to a servo angle
+// Map Pitch angle to servo position

 servo_angle = abs((int)Pitch);

-servo_angle = (180 - servo_angle);
+servo_angle = 180 - servo_angle;

-if (servo_angle > 60) {
+if (servo_angle > 60) servo_angle = 60;

-} else if (servo_angle < 0) {
+else if (servo_angle < 0) servo_angle = 0;

 }